Sales and use tax deferral—Manufacturing and research/development activities in high unemployment counties—Applications filed after June 30, 2010.

 (14) Is a recipient of a tax deferral required to repay deferred taxes for reasons other than not submitting the annual tax incentive survey?

 RCW is waived, as long as all eligibility requirements are met, except as provided in RCW 82.60.070

 The following describes the various circumstances under which repayment of the deferral may occur.
 Outstanding taxes are determined as of December 31st of each year by reference to the following table.
 No proration is allowed for completing a partial year of the deferral use requirement.

 Deferred Tax Waived

 Any action taken by the department to disqualify a recipient for tax deferral or assess interest will be subject to administrative review pursuant to the provisions of WAC 458-20-100

-(ii) Failure of investment project to satisfy required employment positions conditions.
-If, on the basis of the recipient's annual survey or other information, the department finds that an investment project has been operationally complete and has failed to create the required number of qualified employment positions under subsection (3)(i) of this section, the amount of taxes deferred will be immediately due.
+(b) Failure of investment project to satisfy required employment positions conditions.
+If based on the recipient's annual tax incentive survey or other information, the department finds that an investment project has been operationally complete and has failed to create the required number of qualified employment positions the amount of taxes deferred will be immediately due.
 There is no proration of the amount owed under this subsection.
-No penalties or interest will be assessed on the deferred sales/use tax; however, all other penalties and interest applicable to excise tax assessments may be assessed and imposed.
+No penalties or interest will be assessed on the deferred sales or use taxes; however, all other penalties and interest applicable to excise tax assessments may be assessed and imposed.

 Transfer of ownership does not terminate the deferral.
 The deferral is transferred, subject to the successor meeting the eligibility requirements of chapter 82.60

-Any questions regarding the potential eligibility of deferrals to be transferred on the sale of a business, contact special programs as provided for in subsection (4)(c) of this section.
+Any questions regarding the potential eligibility of deferrals to be transferred on the sale of a business, should be directed to the special programs division as provided for in subsection (7)(a) of this rule.